 The Box-Jenkins procedure is concerned with fitting a mixed Auto Regressive Integrated Moving Average (ARIMA) model to a given set of data.
-The main objective in fitting this ARIMA model is to identify the stochastic process of the time series and predict the future values accurately.
-These methods have also been useful in many types of situation which involve the building of models for discrete time series and dynamic systems.
-Before using ARIMA model for forecasting the data should be checked for autocorrelation, which can be done by using Durbin Watson test.
 A value below 1.5 and a value above 2.5 indicate the presence of autocorrelation in data.
 Auto Regressive (AR) models were first introduced by Yule in 1926.
 These were consequently supplemented by Slutsky who in 1937 presented Moving Average (MA) schemes.
-Wald (1938)[21], combined both AR and MA schemes and showed that ARMA processes can be used to model all stationary time series as long as the appropriate order of p, the number of AR terms, and q, the number of MA terms stands.
-Before discussing the ARIMA model building, some basic concepts of linear time series analysis, such as stationarity, seasonality and a short reference to the most classical common types of time series forecasting process are discussed.
+Wald (1938), combined both AR and MA schemes and showed that ARMA processes can be used to model all stationary time series as long as the appropriate order of p, the number of AR terms, and q, the number of MA terms stands.